GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Experiments

-Figures~\ref{fig:cifar10_gen_tiling} and~\ref{fig:gen_tiling_logit_hist_cifar10} demonstrate that hard to recognize images are able to cause high logit outputs of the robust classifier.
-Such examples highlight a major defect of the defense mechanisms based on ordinary adversary training: they could be easily fooled by unrecognizable inputs~\citep{nguyen2015deep, goodfellow2014explaining, schott2018towards}.
+\cref{fig:cifar10_gen_tiling} and~\cref{fig:gen_tiling_logit_hist_cifar10} demonstrate that unrecognizable images are able to cause high logit outputs of the softmax robust classifier.
+This phenomenon highlights a major defect of the softmax robust classifier: they can be easily fooled by unrecognizable inputs~\citep{nguyen2015deep, goodfellow2014explaining, schott2018towards}.
 In contrast, samples that cause high logit outputs of the generative classifier all have clear semantic meaning.
 In Figure~\ref{fig:cifar10_eps16} we present image synthesis results using $L_\infty\ \epsilon=16$ constrained detectors.
-These results conform to the theory that AAT supports the learning of class conditional distributions.
-(See Appendix~\ref{sec:noise_attack} for Gaussian noise attack results and a discussion about the interpretability of the generative classification approach.)
+In Appendix~\ref{sec:noise_attack} we provide Gaussian noise attack results and a discussion about the interpretability of the generative classification approach.